Matching complexes of trees and applications of the matching tree algorithm: Connectedness and Diameter

 \section{Connectedness and Diameter}

 There are inherent restrictions on the types of matching complexes that arise when considering the structure of graphs.
 For example, Jonsson~\cite{Jakob} gave lower bounds on the depth of $M(G)$ under certain conditions, such as in the case where $G$ admits a perfect matching.
-More recently, Bayer, Goeckner, and Jeli\'c Milutinovi\'c completely classify matching complexes that are combinatorial manifolds with and without boundaries~\cite{bestpaper}.
+More recently, Bayer, Goeckner, and Jeli\'c Milutinovi\'c completely classified matching complexes that are combinatorial manifolds with and without boundaries~\cite{bestpaper}.
 Proposition~\ref{prop:conn} characterizes when the matching complex is disconnected.
-For an example, see Figure \ref{fig:easyex}.

 \begin{prop} Let $M(G)$ denote the matching complex of a graph $G$. $M(G)$ is disconnected if and only if there exists a nonempty set $S \subset E(G)$ such that $S \not= E(G)$, and every edge of $E(G) \setminus S$ is incident to every edge of $S$.